awsdocs/amazon-sagemaker-developer-guide/doc_source/realtime-endpoints-test-endpoints.md

 ## Test Your Endpoint Using AWS SDKs<a name="realtime-endpoints-test-endpoints-api"></a>

-After you deploy your model to an endpoint \(see [Deploy Your Model](realtime-endpoints.md#realtime-endpoints-deployment.title)\) you can check your endpoint with the `InvokeEndpoint` API using one of the AWS SDKs\.
+After you deploy your model to an endpoint \(see [Create your endpoint and deploy your model](realtime-endpoints-deployment.md#realtime-endpoints-deployment.title)\) you can check your endpoint with the `InvokeEndpoint` API using one of the AWS SDKs\.
 If the invocation is successful, SageMaker will return an HTTP 200 response\.
 You can index the returned response dictionary object to find out more about the response headers\.
 For more information, see [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpoint.html#API_runtime_InvokeEndpoint_ResponseElements](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpoint.html#API_runtime_InvokeEndpoint_ResponseElements)\.

 The following demonstrates how to use `InvokeEndpoint` to check the status of your endpoint using the AWS SDK for Python \(Boto3\)\.
 Provide the name of your endpoint\.
 This is the name you specified for `EndpointName` when you created your endpoint with [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateEndpoint.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateEndpoint.html)\.